- What is the PUID?

 The BoilerExpress account is a debit account for which you must fill out an application and deposit funds.
 The Dining Dollar account is opened for you when you sign up for a housing contract through University Residences based on the meal plan chosen.

-You may open an account by submitting an application along with a starting balance of $25 or more.
-Additional deposits of $10 or more may be made at any time.
+You may open an account by submitting an application online.
+Additional deposits made at any time.
 Deposits are credited to your account on the day they are received.
-Deposits are made by cash or check only, no debit or credit cards.
+Deposits are made by cash or check only, in our office and the Residents Halls, and credit or debit cards online.

 Your debit account balance will be carried forward from semester to semester as long as you are enrolled or employed by the University.
-The University retains the right to deactivate accounts that are dormant for over 120 days.
+The University retains the right to deactivate accounts that are dormant for over one year.
 These inactive accounts are subject to a $5 per month maintenance fee.

 Cash refunds are not made for returned merchandise.
 Cash withdrawals will not be permitted.